IIIF/api/source/presentation/4.0/model.md

 The Spot Audio emits in the negative Y (-y) direction by default, but the orientation of the sound can be altered by subsequent transforms.

+Can have a Timeline as the source of the audio?

 ```json
 {
   "id": "https://example.org/iiif/spotAudio/1",